TheArcMagician/music-analysis/the-journey/freqdomain.md

 plt.show()
 ```

-Here is a plot of the time signal
+Here is a plot of the time signal:
 ![timeplot](https://raw.githubusercontent.com/TheArcMagician/music-analysis/master/the-journey/images/timeplot.png)

-And here is the corresponding FFT plot
+And here is the corresponding FFT plot:
 ![fftplot](https://raw.githubusercontent.com/TheArcMagician/music-analysis/master/the-journey/images/fftplot.png)

+Notice that this plot shows two distinct spikes, one at 100 Hz and another at 340 Hz.
+These directly correspond with the two waveforms I defined in the code.

 Next step in the journey [here.](audiofft.md)